kissbom/kissbom-spec/FAQ.rst

 Q: Where do I document my own code?

 - A: As entries in the packages list.
-The first entries would typically describe your own software.
+The first item(s) would typically describe your own software.